jonrosner/qr-cart/README.md

 In times of Corona social distancing is key.
 We want to eliminate unnecessary queues in front of supermarkets & regulate the number of people in stores.

-To achieve this, we presenr QR-Cart.
+To achieve this, we present QR-Cart.
 A full fletched reservation & ticketing system that at the same time allows a certain number of non-reservation customers, to fully maximize a store's legally allowed capacity during this time.

 ![alt text](images/system.jpg "The High Level System Design of QR-Cart")